Agent8 GameServer SDK

 You can manage all rooms through $global.
 These functions require explicit roomId specification.

-- \`$global.countRooms(): Promise<number>\` - Gets the total number of rooms that currently have active users.
+- `$global.countRooms(): Promise<number>` - Gets the total number of rooms that currently have active users.

-- \`$global.getAllRoomIds(): Promise<string[]>\` - Returns IDs of all rooms that currently have active users.
+- `$global.getAllRoomIds(): Promise<string[]>` - Returns IDs of all rooms that currently have active users.

-- \`$global.getAllRoomStates(): Promise<any[]>\` - Returns an array of roomStates for all rooms with active users.
+- `$global.getAllRoomStates(): Promise<any[]>` - Returns an array of roomStates for all rooms with active users.

-- \`$global.getRoomUserAccounts(roomId: string): Promise<string[]>\` - Gets an array of account strings for current users in a specific room.
+- `$global.getRoomUserAccounts(roomId: string): Promise<string[]>` - Gets an array of account strings for current users in a specific room.

-- \`$global.countRoomUsers(roomId: string): Promise<number>\` - Gets the number of current users in a specific room.
+- `$global.countRoomUsers(roomId: string): Promise<number>` - Gets the number of current users in a specific room.

-- \`$global.getRoomState(roomId: string): Promise<any>\`
+- `$global.getRoomState(roomId: string): Promise<any>`

-- \`$global.updateRoomState(roomId: string, state: any): Promise<any>\`
+- `$global.updateRoomState(roomId: string, state: any): Promise<any>`

-- \`$global.getRoomUserState(roomId: string, account: string): Promise<any>\`
+- `$global.getRoomUserState(roomId: string, account: string): Promise<any>`

-- \`$global.updateRoomUserState(roomId: string, account: string, state: any): Promise<any>\`
+- `$global.updateRoomUserState(roomId: string, account: string, state: any): Promise<any>`

 To join/leave rooms, you must call these functions:

-- \`$global.joinRoom(roomId?: string): Promise<string>\`: Joins the specified room.
+- `$global.joinRoom(roomId?: string): Promise<string>`: Joins the specified room.
 If no roomId is provided, the server will create a new random room and return its ID.

-- \`$global.leaveRoom(): Promise<string>\`: Leaves the current room.
-You can call \`$room.leave()\` instead.
+- `$global.leaveRoom(): Promise<string>`: Leaves the current room.
+You can call `$room.leave()` instead.

-IMPORTANT: \`joinRoom()\` request without roomId will always create a new random room.
+IMPORTANT: `joinRoom()` request without roomId will always create a new random room.
 If you want users to join the same room by default, use a default roomId as a parameter.

-Eexample for joining the room
+Example for joining the room

-const MAX_ROOM_USER = 3;
+private MAX_ROOM_USER = 3;

-async joinRoom(roomId) {
+async joinRoom(roomId?: string): Promise<string> {

 if (roomId) {

-if ($global.countRoomUsers(roomId) >= MAX_ROOM_USER) throw Error('room is full');
+throw new Error('room is full');

 }